Prince of Persia: The Lost Crown: Plot

-Synopsis

-Due to suffering over 30 years of drought and famine, and an invasion from the Kushan Empire, the Persian Empire is on the brink of collapse.
-The latest Kushan invasion into Persian territory is repelled thanks to the efforts of the Immortals, with Sargon personally defeating and slaying the Kushan general Uvishka.
-Sargon and the Immortals are commended for their efforts by Queen Thomyris and Prince Ghassan, but the prince is abducted during the victory celebrations by Sargon's mentor General Anahita.
-Sargon and the Immortals pursue Anahita to the sacred Mount Qaf, home to the Citadel which was once a great center for learning before it was destroyed by an unknown curse.
-The Immortals come to suspect that Anahita plans to use Ghassan's royal blood to access the temple of the Simurgh and gain the divine bird's blessing, which would allow her to overthrow Thomyris.
+After experiencing over 30 years of drought and famine, and an invasion from the Kushan Empire, the Persian Empire is on the brink of collapse.
+The latest Kushan invasion into Persian territory is repelled thanks to the efforts of the Immortals clan.
+Sargon, the clan's youngest member, personally defeats and kills the Kushan general Uvishka.
+Queen Thomyris and Prince Ghassan commend Sargon and the Immortals for their efforts but Sargon's mentor General Anahita abducts the prince during the victory celebrations.
+Sargon and the Immortals pursue Anahita to the sacred Mount Qaf, home to a citadel that was a great center of learning until it was destroyed by an unknown curse.
+The Immortals begin to suspect Anahita plans to use Ghassan's royal blood to access the temple of the Simurgh and gain the divine bird's blessing, which would allow her to overthrow Thomyris.

-The Immortals enter the Citadel, only to find themselves trapped inside due to a time anomaly.
-They split up to search for Anahita, and Sargon quickly encounters various undead soldiers and monsters, as well as other humans trapped in the Citadel who provide him aid.
-He also begins to find and recover the Simurgh's feathers, each of them granting him magical abilities and a portion of the god's power.
-Sargon is able to catch up to Anahita and save Ghassan, only for the Immortals' leader, Vahram, to intervene and kill the prince, revealing himself as the true culprit intending to usurp Thomyris.
-Sargon buys time for Anahita to escape, but is defeated by Vahram's mastery of time magic and thrown from a cliff.
-Sargon manages to survive the fall and comes across a mysterious old man named Alkara who informs him that there is a chance to reverse time and save Ghassan, but it requires making a bargain with the evil snake god Azhdaha.
+The Immortals enter the citadel but find themselves trapped inside due to a time anomaly.
+They split up to search for Anahita, and Sargon quickly encounters undead soldiers and monsters, and other trapped humans who help him.
+Sargon also begins to find and recover the Simurgh's feathers, each of which grants him magical abilities and a portion of the god's power.
+Sargon catches up to Anahita and saves Ghassan.
+The Immortals' leader, Vahram, intervenes and kill the prince, revealing himself as the true culprit who intends to usurp Thomyris.
+Sargon buys time for Anahita to escape, but Vahram's mastery of time magic defeats Sargon and he is thrown from a cliff.
+Sargon survives the fall and discovers a mysterious old man named Alkara, who informs him there is a chance to reverse time and save Ghassan, but he must make a bargain with the evil snake god Azhdaha.
 Azhdaha instructs Sargon to gain the blessing of the four Celestial Guardians.
-He also encounters Anahita, who claims she kidnapped Ghassan on Thomyris' orders.
-Meanwhile, Vahram lies to the rest of the Immortals, claiming Sargon killed Ghassan and convinces most of them to back his claim to the throne.
-Sargon is then forced to kill several of his former Immortal comrades.
+Sargon also encounters Anahita, who claims she kidnapped Ghassan on Thomyris' orders.
+Meanwhile, Vahram lies to the rest of the Immortals, claiming Sargon killed Ghassan, and persuades most of them to support his claim to the throne.
+Sargon is forced to kill several of his former Immortals comrades.